zoubidabenlem/alx-higher_level_programming/0x0A-python-inheritance/README.md

 > File: [`100-my_int.py`](./100-my_int.py)

-class named ÂMyIntÂ that inherits from the built-in int class.
-However, there's a twist: MyInt behaves differently from a regular integer.
+class named `MyInt` that inherits from the built-in int class.
+`MyInt` behaves differently from a regular integer.
 Specifically, the == and != operators are inverted.
 That is, == returns False when the values are equal, and != returns True when the values are equal.

 ## Task `13`: Can I?

 > File: [`101-add_attribute.py`](./101-add_attribute.py)

-function called Âadd_attributeÂ that adds a new attribute to an object if it's possible.
-If the object cannot have a new attribute, the function should raise a TypeError exception with the message "can't add new attribute".
+function called `add_attribute` that adds a new attribute to an object if it's possible.
+If the object cannot have a new attribute, the function should raise a TypeError exception .